 All matter is composed of atoms and molecules.
 In a solid, they are locked together and are unable to move freely about.
 In a gas, however, they are not bound to one another and zip around bashing into things.
+When you blow on your hand, the around bashing into things.
 When you blow on your hand, the pressure you feel is the impact of billions of air molecules slamming into your skin.